 The strategy of aggressive root production may be counterproductive in high-input agroecosystems.
 In such systems, intensive fertilization has removed P and N as growth limitations.
-Indeed, overuse of fertilizers in such systems has created substantial environmental pollution with global repercussions.
-Intensive application of pesticides, modern crop management, and ongoing crop breeding for pest resistance have significantly reduced the risk of root loss from pathogens, herbivores, and some abiotic stresses that are important in natural systems such as soil acidity.
-Herbicides and reduced tillage, coupled with herbicide-resistant genetically modified (GM) crops, have substantially reduced root competition with weeds.
-Many of the technological elements of modern crop production can be viewed as a means to eliminate constraints to root function.
-High-input agriculture has therefore mitigated many of the constraints to root function that are important in the ecosystems in which crop ancestors evolved, and in which crops were domesticated.
-As a result, we cannot assume that the ancestral strategy of producing many roots and aggressively exploiting resource patches is adaptive in high-input agroecosystems.
+Indeed, overuse of fertilizers in such systems has created substantial

+91 environmental pollution with global repercussions.
+Intensive application of pesticides, 92 modern crop management, and ongoing crop breeding for pest resistance have 93 significantly reduced the risk of root loss from pathogens, herbivores, and some abiotic 94 stresses that are important in natural systems such as soil acidity.
+Herbicides and 95 reduced tillage, coupled with herbicide-resistant GM crops have substantially reduced 96 root competition with weeds.
+Many of the technological elements of modern crop 97 production can be viewed as means to eliminate constraints to root function.
+High-input agriculture has therefore mitigated many of the constraints to root function that are 98 99 important in the ecosystems in which crop ancestors evolved, and in which crops were 100 domesticated.
+As a result, we cannot assume that the ancestral strategy of producing 101 many roots and aggressively exploiting resource patches is adaptive in high-input 102 agroecosystems.

-The one stress factor that has remained important throughout plant evolution and crop domestication, and that remains important in modern agroecosystems, is drought.
-It is probable that drought stress will increase in the future as a result of global climate change, which will increase atmospheric temperature and thereby soil water loss and crop water demand, and is projected to alter precipitation patterns in time and space, which can have large effects on crop water demand and water availability even if total annual precipitation is unchanged (Nord and Lynch, 2009).
-The increasing probability of drought is coinciding with both substantially increasing demand for agricultural production from a growing human population and increasing degradation of fresh water resources.
-'High input' therefore does not include irrigation in most regions.
-There are insufficient fresh water resources to meet global demand for agricultural production, and the gap between fresh water resources and crop water demand is projected to grow.
-The importance of drought for highinput agroecosystems is therefore a paramount challenge of the 21st century.
-Drought stress has always been a primary factor in the evolution of terrestrial plants, but in high-input agriculture it has become the single greatest production risk.
+103 The one stress factor that has remained important throughout plant evolution and crop 104 domestication, and that remains important in modern agroecosystems, is drought.
+It is 105 probable that drought stress will increase in the future as a result of global climate change, 106 which will increase atmospheric temperature and thereby soil water loss and crop water 107 demand, and is projected to alter precipitation patterns in time and space, which can have 108 large effects on crop water demand and water availability even if total annual precipitation 109 is unchanged (Nord and Lynch, 2009).
+The increasing probability of drought is coinciding 110 with both substantially increasing demand for agricultural production from a growing 111 human population as well as increasing degradation of fresh water resources.
+'High input' 112 therefore does not include irrigation in most regions.
+There are insufficient fresh water 113 resources to meet global demand for agricultural production, and the gap between fresh 114 water resources and crop water demand is projected to grow.
+The importance of drought 115 for high-input agroecosystems is therefore a paramount challenge of the 21st century.
+116 Drought stress has always been a primary factor in the evolution of terrestrial plants, but 117 in high-input agriculture it has become the single greatest production risk.